|Ignacio Kortabarria and José Ángel Iribar 1976 showing the Basque flag in 1976|

 Bixente Lizarazu was the leftback for the all-conquering French team of 1990's and early 2000's.
 He won the World Cup in 1998 and European Championship in 2000.
 He had 97 caps.
 Lizarazu began his professional career with Girondins de Bordeaux, but better known for playing with Bayern Munich for 9 seasons.
 He won the Champions' League in 2001.
 He is a Basque and he also played for Atletico Bilbao.

 From 1951 to 1961, he played for Real Madrid.
-He won 11 major trophies, including 5 European Cups.
-He played in the Finals. he made 8 appearance with Spain and once as the captain.
+He won 11 major trophies, including 5 straight European Cups– he played in all the finals, and totalled 31 appearances combined in those victorious campaigns.
+The 1959-1960 team was considered one of the greatest ever club sides in history.
+He made 8 appearance with Spain and once as the captain.

 LB: Agustin Aranzabal (Spain)